 You’re feeling like this because you’ve fallen asleep at the wheel.
 You’re not paying attention to what you’re doing and have fallen into a predictable pattern.
 When you notice this, mentally take a step back and ask yourself:

 Apply this slogan to your writing practice when you feel like you’ve fallen into a rut and your writing has become stale.

 Writing is an inherently uncertain process and that can make you feel insecure.
 The worst thing you can do is hide from this uncertainty by falling back on old habits, turns of phrase or clichés that you’ve used before.
 This slogan can remind you to pay attention to those times when you’re tempted to repeat yourself or avoid taking a risk on something new.

 You’ll never reach a time when you can confidently say that you know what you’re doing.
 Even when you’ve been writing for a long time, each new piece of writing is a fresh beginning.
 Professional writers don’t know what they’re doing either.

-Go for a walk in a neighbourhood you know well but really pay attention to your surroundings.
+Exercise: Go for a walk in a neighbourhood you know well but really pay attention to your surroundings.
 See how many unusual or unexpected things you can find.

 More in the book – available now: Free Your Pen: Mind Training for Writers